StefanScherer/windows-docker-workshop/docs/Slides.md

 ---

-## Windows Containers don't do loopback
+## Windows Containers now does loopback

 - At the moment you can't reach the published port 80 from the Docker Host